-- + Bill Swainson, publisher and editor, delivered workshops on publishing and editing literary translations, offered careers guidance and oneto-one translation surgeries for students. - + Mithu Sanyal discussed her book Identitti in a hybrid workshop with students where she explored with them aspects of language, identity and decolonialisation, and 'cancel culture' on campus. - + Sophie Lewis, Visiting Translator in Residence (French and Portuguese), worked with students on literary translation and offered guidance on careers in translation and publishing, while working on her translation of Leila Slimani's latest novel. - Benoît Peeters, Visiting Professor in Graphic Fiction, worked with second and final-year students on translating comics. - + Acclaimed Ukranian-born poet and translator Yevgeniy Breyger, Visiting Writer-in-Residence (German), ran translation workshops with students and conducted a reading from his poetry and translation of TS Eliot's The Waste Land. - + Journalist Jan Rocha gave a talk about the work of the ecumenical group CLAMOR in South America on tracing 'disappeared' individuals in the Southern Cone with Sue Branford from the Latin America Bureau (LAB). - + Mexico-based journalist John Gibler gave a talk about the work of investigative journalists who become targets of violence because of their work.
+- + Bill Swainson, publisher and editor, delivered workshops on publishing and editing literary translations, offered careers guidance and oneto-one translation surgeries for students. - + Mithu Sanyal discussed her book Identitti in a hybrid workshop with students where she explored with them aspects of language, identity and decolonialisation, and 'cancel culture' on campus. - + Sophie Lewis, Visiting Translator in Residence (French and Portuguese), worked with students on literary translation and offered guidance on careers in translation and publishing, while working on her translation of Leila Slimani's latest novel. - + Benoît Peeters, Visiting Professor in Graphic Fiction, worked with second and final-year students on translating comics. - + Acclaimed Ukranian-born poet and translator Yevgeniy Breyger, Visiting Writer-in-Residence (German), ran translation workshops with students and conducted a reading from his poetry and translation of TS Eliot's The Waste Land. - + Journalist Jan Rocha gave a talk about the work of the ecumenical group CLAMOR in South America on tracing 'disappeared' individuals in the Southern Cone with Sue Branford from the Latin America Bureau (LAB).